 Risk Managers, CROs, Operations Managers, COOs, as well as CTOs and CIOs.

 Benefits of implementing an ISMS to have a strategic approach to information security, build trust with stakeholders and adapt to emerging threats.
 Critical areas on implementing an ISMS will also be discussed.

 IT, Risk and Information Security background.

-CPE Hours: This course qualifies for 1 hour of structured CPE which can be classified as Professional Competency.
-A certificate of attendance will be provided at the end of the session.
+CPE Hours: This course qualifies for 1 hours of Structured CPE which can be classified as Professional Competency.
+A certificate of attendance will be provided at the end of each session.

 Dino Conti, Cyber Lead, Digital Solutions, KPMG in Malta

 Dino has been involved in ICT systems implementation and support for over 20 years.
 Supporting various private and public entities, both locally and abroad he has gained experience on Microsoft, Linux platforms, virtual environments and cloud.
 Malware, hardware failures and human errors brought a variety of threats to company devices and data which required backups, BCP and DR procedures to assure continuity of services after disaster.
 Due to the rise in cyber threats and attacks, he shifted from implementation and support to information security and cyber security which provided more challenges and insight.
 During the last 7 years he was involved in defining and reviewing information security policies and procedures, conducting security testing of networks and services, and implementation of security controls.
 When he joined KPMG he was for 3 years the security lead of an ERP solution for the UK police forces where ISO27001, NIST, CIS and NCSC frameworks were used to manage risks and secure the solution including third party providers.
 In the last year he was involved in information security assessments, defining policies and conducting internal audits for multinationals to comply with EU and other regulations including GDPR, CCOC, PIPA, MFSA and MGA.

 Discover more courses from our KPMG Learning Suites.